Cosys-Lab/Cosys-AirSim/docs/instance_segmentation.md

 * **Currently only works from the Unreal Editor itself.
 It does not work on cooked builds.**
 * Landscape objects aren't supported.
 This is the special object type in Unreal to make terrain with.
 As a work-around, StaticMesh terrain must be used.
 * Foliage objects aren't supported.
 This is a the special object type in Unreal to place trees, grass and other plants that move with the wind.
 As a work-around, StaticMesh objects must be used.
+* These and other unsupported object types that are less common (decals, text,...) will by default be given the RGB color value of [76,76,76].
 ## Usage
 By default, at the start of the simulation, it will give a random color to each object.
 Please see the [Image API documentation](image_apis.md#segmentation) on how to manually set or get the color information.